-Candidates are required to complete a course totalling 180 credit points, made up of six compulsory subjects, with compulsory attendance at seminars and work experience as prescribed by the course authority.
+Candidates are required to complete a course totalling 75 credit points, made up of five compulsory subjects, with compulsory attendance at seminars and work experience as prescribed by the course authority.
 The diploma will normally comprise one year of full-time study or two years of part-time study.

-Core subject ts CP

-ACCT5917 Strategic Management: Systems

-and Processes 12
+Core subjects СР

-CIVL8731 Project Management Framework 12
+CIVL8731 Project Management Framework 15

-GMAT9604 Land Information Systems 12
+GMAT9604 Land Information Systems 15

-GMAT9608 Cadastral Systems 12
+GMAT9608 Cadastral Systems 15

-GMAT9609 Land Registration Systems 12
+GMAT9609 Land Registration Systems 15

-SOCI5336 Sociology of Development 12
+SOCI5336 Sociology of Development 15

-5496 Graduate Diploma in Remote Sensing
+Graduate Diploma in Remote Sensing